 Harness tightness: You need to achieve a fine balance of tight enough to be safe but not so tight that they are uncomfortable.
 We are talking Goldilocks’ level of harness tightness.
 Not too tight, not too loose but JUUUUST right.
 So how do you do it?
 The harness should pass the “pinch test”.
 You can do this test by loosening the harness enough to fold over and pinch the harness webbing between your thumb and index finger at the collar bone, with your other hand, pull the tightening strap until the webbing slips out of your fingers and you no longer have enough slack to pinch.
 That’s tight enough no need to go any further!

 So what’s the best car seat to buy?

 The best car seat for you is the one that properly fits your vehicle and your child and your budget.
 It’s important to try before you buy.
 If you can, go to a store and ask if you can “dry fit” the car seat in your car to see how it fits.
 It’s also a great idea to seek personalized advice and assistance from a CPST.
 Many of us volunteer our services for free or for a low cost.
 All car seats sold in Canada pass the same Transport Canada safety testing.
 So what’s the difference between them?
 Car seat brands offer parents and children different features of convenience, comfort, and safety at various price points.
-At PLN we have long been fans of Diono car seats for our children and Diono has been supplying all of our Canada’s Luckiest Baby winners with car seats for years.
+The best car seat for your family is the one that fits, your car, your kid, and your budget that you can learn to use safely every time.

 *Opinions expressed are those of the author, and not necessarily those of Parent Life Network or their partners.